mntmn/interim/README.md

 Contact / FAQ / Get Involved
 ----------------------------

 To coordinate the development efforts, there is now an official mailing list.
-The best for technical discussion is there:
+The best place for technical discussion is there:

 http://sympa.mntmn.com/info/interim-dev